Evizzo/Ai-Experiments-Playground/README.md

 It simulates a web search, extracts concepts via prompt chaining, writes them to a concept graph, and retrieves contextual answers using graph queries.

+🔗 Concepts are automatically linked using Neo4j Graph Data Science (GDS) — each update computes similarity via nodeSimilarity, forming RELATED_TO edges that power downstream reasoning.

 💡 The pipeline is fully modular: each step (search, extraction, reranking, graph write/query, summarization) is a registered **MCP tool**, allowing for composable and inspectable reasoning.